 With the histogram being biased to the left side, it was necessary to increase the exposure by about 1.6 stops in the RAW conversion.
 The result was that noise started to get noticeable in the background shadow areas.
 I used Noise Ninja at the 5D profiled settings to effectively clean up the shadows.
 This is the first time I’ve ever used this software and, even at this early stage, I think it will prove to be a worthwhile investment.

-With such small and elusive subjects as these, telephoto lenses were essential with the handling issues involved in using the long lens from an, albeit gently, moving boat to be considered.
-In the end I was delighted to get this image and consider it it be one of my best from the trip.
+In the end, I was delighted to get this image and consider it to be one of my best from the trip.